-As soloist, McMurtery has appeared with the New York Symphonic Ensemble in Japan, Peoria Symphony, Artemis Chamber Ensemble, and Manhattan Chamber Orchestra.
+As soloist, McMurtery has appeared with the New York Symphonic Ensemble in Japan, the Peoria Symphony, Artemis Chamber Ensemble, and Manhattan Chamber Orchestra.
 He has appeared as guest artist at flute festivals in Illinois, Missouri, New Jersey, New York, Oregon, and Tennessee.

 As chamber musician, McMurtery performs with the Camerata Woodwind Quintet, Una Voce Ensemble, UpTown Flutes, and Luna Nova.
 He recorded for the NAXOS label with the West Side Chamber Orchestra as soloist on John Rutter’s Suite Antique, as well as chamber music on a CD featuring works by Sean Hickey.

-Prior to his appointment as flute professor at Western Illinois University, he taught at The University of Nevada – Las Vegas, Westminster Conservatory Young Artist Program, the Lucy Moses School in New York City, and Drew University Summer Music.
+Prior to his appointment in 2019 as flute professor at UNLV, he taught at Western Illinois University, the Westminster Conservatory Young Artist Program, the Lucy Moses School in New York City, and Drew University Summer Music.
 He is a past president of the New York Flute Club.
 Dr. McMurtery earned his DMA from The Juilliard School, where he studied with Julius Baker, Robert Langevin, and Jeanne Baxtresser.
 He received his MM from Rutgers University as a student of Bart Feller, and BM from Central Washington University where he studied with Dr. Hal Ott.